MykhailKo/fastify-xml-server/README.md

 &emsp;&emsp; The plugin makes 6 modifications of your Fastify server instance:

 1. Sets custom 404 error handler using `setNotFoundHandler` method of a Fastify instance, which generates error using `errorTranslator` passing not found error in it.
-2. Sets `onRequest` hook which executes request `Content-Type` check and rejects unsupported media types.
+2. Sets `onRequest` hook which executes request `Content-Type` check and rejects unsupported media types (in case no `Content-Type` header is present the check passes).
 3. Sets custom request parser (using xml2js) for the configured list of xml content types with the `addContentTypeParser` method of a Fastify instance.
 4. Sets custom error handler function with the `setErrorHandler` method of a Fastify instance, which uses the specified `errorTranslator` in order to generate object representation of XML error response and serializes it into XML.
 5. Sets custom reply serializer with the `setReplySerializer` method of a Fastify instance, which uses xml2js Builder in order to serialize response object.